tenlevels/spruce/README.md

 Credits:

   Miyoo stock OS /
-  Retroarch removal from MainUI, .tmp_update and BIOS folder move idea by Jim Gray / Onion team for the heavy lifting on finding the best cores to use with Miyoo and overall inspiration / LED SWITCH app by Ninoh-FOX /
-  DinguxCommander update by BTN/Paradise /
+  Retroarch removal from MainUI by Jim Gray /
+  Onion team for the heavy lifting on finding the best cores to use with Miyoo and overall inspiration / DinguxCommander update by BTN/Paradise /
   Drastic by Steward /
+  Pico-8 wrapper by Ninoh-FOX and Steward
   Overlays from Onion & Darkhorse /
   Testing and encouragement by Hoo /
   Install guide, testing and support by sundowndersport /